-- After the first outline, draw another outline that is roughly 2.5 inches larger than the original outline.
-The second outline will help you create a supporting frame.
+- After the first outline, draw another roughly 2.5 inches larger than the original outline.
+The second one will help you create a supporting frame.

 - Cut a hole in the exterior wall.
-Drill through the four corners of the wall’s interior.
+Next, drill through the four corners of the wall’s interior.
 Use these holes as a guide, and cut a similar rectangular frame on the outside wall.

-- Slide through the sleeve into the wall, and then slide the air conditioner into the sleeve.
+- Slide through the sleeve into the wall, then slide the air conditioner into the sleeve.

 - Make sure to seal off all the openings before you turn on the air conditioner.
 Use drywall to fill the large gaps.
 Use caulking once you have filled the larger gaps.
 Touchups can be done using paint.

 - Plugin the power outlet and turn on the power mains.
-You should be able to enjoy a cool summer with your through the wall AC!
+You should be able to enjoy a cool summer with your air conditioning wall unit!

 In case of any inconvenience or issue, please contact an HVAC expert to review the installation process.

-The installation costs about $500 on average, with the whole process taking around 8-10 hours to complete.
-With a DIY, you can eliminate this cost and would be left only with the purchasing cost of the through the wall air conditioner.
-However, if you’re not handy with tools, then it’s best to contact a professional.
+The installation costs about $600 on average, and the process takes around 8-10 hours to complete.
+With a DIY, you can eliminate this cost and would be left only with the purchasing cost of the unit.
+However, it’s best to contact a professional if you’re not handy with tools to avoid damage to your unit or building structure.